- Chart

 Core Business Areas

-- FedEx Services: Provides sales, marketing, information technology, communication and customer service support for other FedEx companies.
+- FedEx Services: This segment provides sales, marketing, information technology, and customer service support for the other FedEx operating companies.
+It also includes FedEx Office, which offers printing and business services.

 Leadership and Structure